 Posted May 2nd, 2012.

-According to the complaint, Energy Plus takes advantage of the deregulation of energy in New Jersey by adopting fraudulent and deceptive business tactics.
-“The company misleads customers to believe that by switching to Energy Plus they will save money compared to receiving energy services from their local public utilities,” said co-lead counsel Jeremy Heisler.
+Jeremy Heisler who’s helping lead the council agrees and says, “The company misleads customers to believe that by switching to Energy Plus they will save money compared to receiving energy services from their local public utilities,” he said.
 “The company also represents that its rates are tied to market factors and are competitive, when in fact, they are not.
 It’s a classic consumer fraud and scam.”